 Why Do I Need To Chill The Dough For Keto Sugar Cookies?

-Colder dough does not spread out as much.
+Colder dough does not spread out as much as warmer dough.
 There are other reasons but that is the main one.

-We want these cookies to be nice and fluffy and so chilling for even 10 minutes (if you use cold butter) is sufficient.
+We want these cookies to be nice and fluffy, so chilling for even 10 minutes (if you use cold butter) is sufficient.

 How To Make Keto Sugar Cookies